aldhairescobar/frontendmentor-2/README.md

 ## Huddle landing page with alternating feature blocks

-I built this website in order to improve my HTML and CSS code.
-(Practice, practice, practice)
+I built this website in order to practice with my HTML and CSS code.

 ### Demo
 https://aldhairescobar.github.io/frontendmentor-2/